-NO. Contact your state representatives and ask them to create online voter registration for all Michigan voters.
+Ask your state representatives to pass legislation which will create online voter registration for all Michigan voters.

 Election Day Registration

 Voters may register to vote at the polling place on Election Day.
 Voters may also register in person at any time after the mail-in voter registration deadline preceding an Election at their City or Township Clerk's office.

 Eligible voters who are eighteen (18) or older will be automatically registered to vote when applying for or updating their Michigan State Driver's license or non-driving State ID unless they Opt Out.

 Can you pre-register?